Workflow of TDG Applications

 Project Assistants are available on a short-term basis.
 Based on the need of each case, the appointment can be made on a full-time or part-time basis and for a period as the case warranted.

 1.2 Pay Rates

 - Student Project Assistants will be remunerated at the standard hourly pay rate for part-time helpers recommended by the Finance Office.
-The pay scale for project assistants appointed for TDG projects follows the “Pay structure for Research Staff” (up to the salary level of Senior Research Assistant) as stipulated by the Personnel Office.
+The pay scale for project assistants appointed for CoP projects follows the “Pay structure for Research Staff” (up to the salary level of Senior Research Assistant) as stipulated by the Personnel Office.

 1.3 Detailed justification would need to be provided for recruitment of all project-related staff.
 Expected duties of each project-related staff member and duration of employment should be stated clearly.
-The duties expected of a Project Assistant would be to work directly with the Principal Investigator to assist in performing the duties as stipulated in the endorsed TDG proposal.
+The duties expected of a Project Assistant would be to work directly with the Principal Investigator to assist in performing the duties as stipulated in the endorsed CoP proposal.

-1.4 The Principal Investigator should ensure that the recruitment of any part-time project assistants for the project would not violate the University policy which stipulates that full-time postgraduate students receiving studentship would not be allowed to take up paid part-time work as well.
+1.4 The Principal Coordinator should ensure that the recruitment of any part-time project assistants for the project would not violate the University policy which stipulates that full-time postgraduate students receiving studentship would not be allowed to take up paid part-time work as well.